jeremybrooks/jinx/README.md

 If you are not using Maven, you will need these libraries, and their dependencies:

-  * Gson 2.2.2+ -- deserializes json documents in to Java objects
+  * Gson 2.8.0+ -- deserializes json documents in to Java objects
-  * Scribe 1.3.7+ -- provides OAuth services
+  * Scribe 1.3.7 -- provides OAuth services

-  NOTE: At this time, Scribe 1.3.7 is the development version; you will need to build Scribe from source until they release again.

 # VERSION HISTORY

 ## Version 0.8.2 adds support for experimental search options